Vileblood-sudo/RASCAL/README.md

+## RASCAL
-# RASCAL
+# Automate Nmap scanning

-- This tool is designed to easily use Nmap scans for Vulnerability Assessments.
+- I wrote this script for the purpose of quickly conducting Nmap scans for to complete college assignments.
+- Served as my final project for a Linux Scripting course.
-- Useful for beginners in Cyber Security.
+- Suitable for a beginner in Cyber Security.
-- For Linux systems.
-Kali preferred.